lizhunan/IELTS/speaking/part2-题库.md

 How you would learn it
 Whether it is easy or difficult
 And explain why you would like to learn it.

+Ok, I'd like to talk about swmming that I want to learn in the next month.
+Because swimming is beneficial for our healthy and lose our weight, especially swimming is a survival skill.
+But I think it would be really difficult for me.
+First, I need to learn the basic postures and movements.
+Second, I have to master some techniques, such as how to control my breath under water and how to keep my body balance to float on the water.
+So, I asked my uncle help to teach me how to swim last month, because my uncle is a PE teacher who teach swimming in primary school.
+And my uncle and me have an appointment that next month he is going to teach me how to swim.
+I belive that I can learn swmming though it very difficult.

 ## 11.13